Invoice finance can seem confusing, is it factoring or could it be something you’ve totally overlooked?

 Eliminates cash flow gaps for growth

-Besides the obvious benefits listed above, business owners that opt-in to finance all of their invoices can effectively finance each invoice they raise to provide a steady predictable source of cash flow to the business instead of having to juggle between wages, expenses and supplier payments with the time it takes to get paid from customer invoice payments.
+Besides the obvious benefits listed above, business owners that opt-in to finance all of their invoices can effectively finance each invoice they raise to provide a steady predictable source of cash flow to the operations.

 Credit limit grows without additional security